-The name server again responds with a NEGATIVE NAME REGISTRATION RESPONSE causing registration to again fail on subnet 1.
+The NBNS again responds with a NEGATIVE NAME REGISTRATION RESPONSE causing registration to again fail on subnet 1.

-This time, because an entry already exists in the Local Name Table, interface 1 is added to the Interface List for the name EXAMPLE in the Local Name Table, with the Conflict Detected flag set.
+This time, because an entry already exists in the Local Name Table, interface 1 is added to the Interface List for the name EXAMPLE in the Local Name Table, with the Conflict Detected Flag set.